Detection and monitoring

 Database calls that are made through monitored Java, .NET, PHP and Node.js processes are monitored automatically as long as the interaction with the database relies on a supported database framework, such as JDBC, ADO.NET, or PDO.
-When OneAgent is installed on the host that runs your application server, Dynatrace ensures that all database statements are logged, as long as deep monitoring is active for the calling processes.
+When OneAgent is installed on the host that runs your application server, Dynatrace ensures that all database statements are logged, as long as deep monitoring is active for the calling processes and the database request is appended to an existing PurePath® distributed trace.
 As soon as the first calls to your database are monitored, the Databases page is updated with the new database entry.

 When monitoring database activity, Dynatrace shows you which database statements are executed most often and which statements take up the most time.
 You can also see which services execute the database statements.
 For example, Dynatrace knows automatically when a service begins sending too many database statements and pushes a database server beyond its capacity.

 When a database-related problem is raised, for example due to a drop in response time, Dynatrace tells you if there is a correlation between the problem and any load increase on a related service, which may be the root cause of the problem.